Causal Transfer in Medical Image Analysis: Challenges and Limitations

 \subsection{Scalability}

-One of the significant challenges in CTL is scalability, which refers to the deployment of models that can be easily generalised across different clinical settings.
+One of the significant challenges in CTL is scalability, which refers to the ability to deploy models that can be easily generalised across different clinical settings.
 As medical datasets grow in size and complexity, there is an increasing challenge in sustaining the efficiency and interpretability of causal models.

 The high computational requirements of causal discovery and counterfactual inference algorithms often make them unsuitable for real-time applications.
 The above situation clearly calls for the development of new algorithms that are more efficient and architectures that support these processes.